 I thought I would hate the fact that she had a crush.
 Usually, the characters lose all their personalities next to their crushes and become just bland, “in love”.
 Sorry, but can’t handle that.

 She became a bit silly and all, as we do in real life.
 But she kept her focus on her main goal instead of throwing it all away for her crush.
-This was such a differential from other romances that I read.
+This was different from other romances that I read.